-In 1823 US President James Munroe declared "The Munroe Doctrine", that the Western hemisphere would be the backyard of the United States.
-That doctrine is now almost 200 years old and the world is a very different place, European powers such as the Netherlands, UK and France all hold colonies in the Sea; and other players such as Venezuela and Cuba are putting forward competition as well.
-The real threat for the US though may come from outside powers shopping around for strategic footholds in an area the US regularly overlooks.
+In 1823 US President James Monroe declared "The Monroe Doctrine", which declared that the Western hemisphere would be the backyard of the United States.
+That doctrine is now almost 200 years old and the world is a very different place.
+European powers such as the Netherlands, UK and France all hold colonies in the region; and other players such as Venezuela and Cuba are putting forward competition as well.
+The real threat for the US though, may come from outside powers shopping around for strategic footholds in an area the US regularly overlooks.

 9th President of Fort Valley State University

 Senior Associate at the Centre for Strategic Studies

 Trusted expert on the Caribbean for bodies including the Foreign Ministry of Canada and the US Congress.

 Senior Fellow at the Atlantic Council for the Caribbean Initiative

 Founder of the Green Market in Trinidad and Tobago

 International lawyer and social entrepreneur with longstanding expertise in sustainable development.